Building the KeyboardKit app

 A device running GothEmoji

-After the first release (and some bug fix versions), we decided to launch a second app with artwork that didn’t fit the first app.
-As I started developing it, I wanted to reuse as much as possible from Goth Emoji.
+After the first release, we decided to launch a second app with things that didn’t fit the first app.
+As I started developing it, I wanted to reuse as much as possible from the first app.

-As I started moving reusable code and components out of the app, I wanted to share my findings with other people who also struggled with keyboard extensions.
-And like that, KeyboardKit was born.
+As I started moving reusable code and components out of the app, I decided to share it with others who struggled with keyboard extensions.
+With that, KeyboardKit was created.

 KeyboardKit (the library)

-KeyboardKit quickly became a fun project for me to spend time on.
+KeyboardKit quickly became a fun project.
 I pushed the first commit in August 2016 without realizing that this project would be with me for many years to come.

 A git log showing the first KeyboardKit commit

 The first releases were oriented around extensions and introduced the action model that is still around.
-I also created a UIKit demo that showed how to create a keyboard that mimics the native iOS keyboard.
+I also created a demo that showed how to create a native-like keyboard.

-I think I found a scalable system design from start, although it has changed a lot over the years.
-UIKit did however never fit the way I wanted to build the UI, with collection views lacking a lot of flexibility.
+I found a scalable system design from start, although it has changed a lot over the years.
+UIKit did however never fit UI needs, with collection views lacking a lot of flexibility.

 SwiftUI

-It wasn’t until SwiftUI launched in 2019, that I knew that the technology I had waited for all these years had finally arrived.
-I soon added SwiftUI support to the library, but UIKit was still the primary technology.
+It wasn’t until SwiftUI launched in 2019, that the technology I had waited for all these years finally arrived.
+I added SwiftUI support to the library, but UIKit was still the main technology.

 The SwiftUI logo

-I also started adding observable objects and injecting observability, to make it easy to listen for changes in SwiftUI-based apps, but it wasn’t until early 2021 and KeyboardKit 4.0, that I was confident enough to make SwiftUI a first class citizen, with UIKit still being around for the ones who used it.
+I also started adding observable objects and injecting observability, to make it easy to listen for changes in SwiftUI-based apps, but it wasn’t until early 2021 and KeyboardKit 4.0, that I was confident enough to make SwiftUI a first class citizen.

 The upcoming 5.0 release will finally remove all UIKit-specific code and also remove a lot of Frankenstein code that has been added to serve both UI frameworks.